 It’s also possible to include template variables in the destination URL.
 This is useful for sending data as URL query string parameters.
 For example, the URL:

-data variables as query string parameters.
+Will send the device_id and data variables as query string parameters.

 Custom Webhook URL